Friday, March 26, 2010

 Photo: D.W.
 Griffith "The Birth of A Nation"

 In an essay published in The Nation magazine, Associate Professor of Politics and African American Studies at Princeton University, Melissa Harris-Lacewell has written of the actions of the Tea Party protesters this past weekend on the Capital Mall as the attacked members of Congress.
 During their passage between the House and the White House, members were called racial and homophobic pejoratives and even spat upon.
 One of the valley's members, Devin Nunez, responded by saying that people were so angry at the tyranny of the Democratic Party...a statement that I know will surely come back to haunt him.
-Liberal commentators have linked the actions of the protesters to the Civil Rights protesters of the 1960's, something that Harris-Lacewell cautions against, saying that:
+Liberal commentators have linked the actions of the protesters to the Civil Rights protesters of the 1960's, something that Harris-Lacewell cautions against, saying that:"Crafting a metaphor that connects the civil rights movement and the bigoted language of this weekend's protesters is seductive.
+It seems so obvious given that Representative John Lewis plays a critical role in both."She raises the point that Congressman Lewis as an agent of the state, changes completely the dynamics of race in this issue.
+The Tea Party and other protesters are in effect saying that our government has no right to do what it is doing.
+According to Harris-Lacewell, they are saying that:

 [...]